 Undocumented sounds like "Yeah, I have documents but the dog ate them."

-I’m a member of the affluent white upper middle class PMCs.
+I’m a member of the affluent white upper middle class PMCs (like most of us, I assume).
 I live in a blue neighborhood in a blue state.
 Houses start at about $650k and can easily double that.
 Unskilled illegal immigrants aren’t buying houses here.
 They’re renting apartments in much cheaper working class neighborhoods-thereby driving up rent.
 (Recall that it’s hard to build even in red states, let alone blue).

 But my leftist neighbors pat themselves on the back about how kind and empathetic they are, unlike all the hate-filled and bigoted poor whites.